 Component descriptors are represented in XML and aid in component discovery, reuse, composition and development tooling.
 The UIMA SDK provides tools for easily creating and maintaining the component descriptors that relieve the developer from editing XML directly.
-This tool is described briefly in Chapter 1, Annotator and Analysis Engine

-Developer's Guide in UIMA Tutorial and Developers' Guides, and more thoroughly in Chapter 1, Component Descriptor Editor User's Guide in UIMA Tools Guide and Reference.
+This tool is described briefly in Annotator and Analysis Engine Developer's Guide, and more thoroughly in Component Descriptor Editor User's Guide.